Dubai Travel Tips: 19 Things to Know Before Your First Visit

 Here are some additional travel tips for Dubai:

 • Bring a reusable water bottle.
 Dubai is so warm and dry that you will want to carry a bottle of water on you at all times.
 If you want to minimize plastic waste, you may want to bring your own reusable water bottle.
 Tap water is, in general, safe to drink.
-In addition, you will also see free water taps at some public areas, where you can refill your bottles.
+In addition, you will also see free water taps in some public areas, where you can refill your bottles.

 • Pack a travel adapter.
-UAE uses Type G plugs, same as in the UK.
+UAE uses Type G plugs, the same as in the UK.
 However, we noticed that in most hotels you can also simply use European plugs and sometimes a simple USB cable.
 Still, we always pack a Type G adapter just to be safe.

 • Bring a power bank to charge your phone on the go.
 Also, carry extra batteries for your camera.

 • Know that you are not obliged to tip, but it’s also appreciated.
-Many people tip 10-15% at the restaurants or give a small tip to tour guides.
+Many people tip 10-15% at restaurants or give a small tip to tour guides.
 If you like to tip, make sure you have some small bills of local currency.

 • Bring a small crossbody bag for sightseeing.
 At some landmarks, you will be asked to leave bigger bags/backpacks in a locker.
 I like Hedgren crossbody bags for travel – they are light, sturdy, and very durable.
 The one I have is big enough to hold my camera, a power bank, documents, and even two water bottles, and I was never asked to use a locker.
 But pack the smallest backpack and you’ll often have to leave it behind…